AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 At this point, Ubuntu Linux should be installed and usable, but it may not have all of the latest updates, so we will do one more set of steps.
 Most software packages are managed on Ubuntu using a tool called `apt`, so we will use this to check for updates and install them.

-In the Ubuntu window, type `sudo apt update` and press Enter.
+In the Ubuntu window, which is a Linux "terminal", type `sudo apt update` and press Enter.
 `sudo` is a command that allows the following commands to be run with elevated privileges, and we use it for commands that may modify the system.
 So here we are running `apt update` with elevated privileges, and you will be prompted again to enter your *Linux* password to allow this.
 (Here again, you won't see your typing, but be assured that the computer is seeing what you type!)